is a part of France that is easy to reach.

 Provence is to

-service to Avignon.
-This is a summer Saturday service only, departing
+service to Avignon or Marseilles.
+This is a seasonal service only, and

-London, Ebbsfleet or Ashford to Lille, and connect at Lille
+London, Ebbsfleet or Ashford to Paris or Lille.

-or Nice.
-By changing at Lille, travellers do not need to change
+Lyon is easier than changing at Paris, as travellers do not need to

 stations or cross Paris; Eurostars and French TGVs share the same